cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-5-wifi.md

 ssh router-podman
 ```

-### 1. Create the `unifi-secret.yaml` file
+### Create the `unifi-secret.yaml` file

-The **Unifi Network Application** uses a **MongoDB Database** to persist information, which demands setting up **usernames** and **passwords**.
-We could create a generic password as plain text, but this would be a security risk.
-It is better to use a complex password and store it securely. **Podman** offers a functionality of this which is the `secrets repository`.
-I made a simple script that generates the intended passwords randomly and then creates the `unifi-secret.yaml` file with it file for deployment.
+The **Unifi Network Application** uses a **MongoDB Database** to persist information, which requires setting up **usernames** and **passwords**.
+We could create a generic password in plain text but this is a security risk.
+It is better to use a complex password and store it securely. **Podman** provides a feature named the `secrets repository`.
+I made a simple script that generates passwords randomly and then creates the `unifi-secret.yaml` file for deployment.

 ```sh
 cd /home/podman/deployments/